 If the network assets were to fail it could result in a loss in supply of gas to customers and associated adverse publicity and an unexpected increase in costs.
+The biggest cyber risk to NGN is the loss of control over the network

 The company have a set of policies and procedures we adhere to, to ensure the integrity of the network and ensure that the people who work on the network are qualified and competent.
+The company has comprehensive IT infrastructure governance which covers cyber risk.